Where to enjoy afternoon tea in Indy

-To celebrate the soothing hot beverage, here are some places to drink tea and even enjoy an elevated “afternoon tea” experience.
+To celebrate the soothing hot beverage, here are some places to drink tea or enjoy an elevated “afternoon tea” experience.

 The Cake Bake Shop | Broad Ripple + Carmel